AnastasyeK/Week-2-course-project/README.md

 7. Histogram of the total number of steps taken each day after missing values are imputed
 8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
 9. All of the R code needed to reproduce the results (numbers, plots, etc.) in the report

-Note:
-Unfortunately I was unable to upload my completed .html file (it was showing up as a completely different code chunk) and so I uploaded the URL to my document instead.
-I appologize for this format, I know that it is not the proper submission format.